 FOMA Designer Anjilla Seddeqi Brings Modest Fashion to the Forefront with Harper's Bazaar Feature

-Fashions of Multicultural Australia (FOMA) is set to return in 2020 after it's highly successful Runway Showcase and Cultural Exhibit in March 2019 at the Cutaway, Barangaroo.
-As we build towards another major showcase of fashion of culture next year, we thought we'd catch up with one of our key designers from 2019, Anjilla Seddeqi, and find out what she's been up to since she participated in FOMA and walked home with the 2019 FOMA Symbol of Harmony Award.
+Fashions of Multicultural Australia (FOMA) is set to return in 2021 after it's highly successful Runway Showcase and Cultural Exhibit last year at the Cutaway, Barangaroo.
+As FOMA builds towards another major showcase of fashion of culture next year, we thought we'd catch up with one of our key designers from 2019, Anjilla Seddeqi, and find out what she's been up to since she participated in FOMA and walked home with the 2019 FOMA Symbol of Harmony Award.

 Full Name: Anjilla Khwaja

 Brand: Anjilla Seddeqi

 When did you first start designing clothing?